-SECTION 1 DESIGNATED OFFICIALS AND RESPONSIBILITIES
+SECTION II.1 DESIGNATED OFFICIALS AND RESPONSIBILITIES

 - ART.
 1 . . .
 It is recommended that either one, two or four judges, one of whom shall be the head judge, evaluate all routines. - ART.
-2 ...
+2 . . .
 All teams shall be evaluated by the same judge(s) on the same event(s).
 A scorekeeper shall be assigned by the host school. - ART.
-3 ...
+3 . . .
 The meet officials maintain administrative responsibilities for the contest through the completion of any required reports or correspondence in response to any action occurring while the officials have jurisdiction.
-State associations may intercede in the event of unusual incidents after the officials" jurisdiction has ended or in the event that a contest is terminated prior to the conclusion of regulation competition. - ART.
+State associations may intercede in the event of unusual incidents after the officials' jurisdiction has ended or in the event that a contest is terminated prior to the conclusion of regulation competition. - ART.
 4 . . .
-If an official does not show up within 15 minutes of the official starting time, the meet must begin. - ART.
-5 ...
-When no officials show up, the schools involved must provide a coach to act as an official.
-This person or persons will act as an official for the entire meet.
-If an official shows up after the meet has started the events in progress will finish.
-The assigned official will then assume their responsibility. - ART.
-6...
-When only one official shows up, the teams involved must do one of the following: a.
+If an official does not show up within 15 minutes of the official starting time, the meet must begin. - a.
+If no officials show up, the schools involved must designate a coach that is a registered IHSA official to act as an official.
+If an official shows up after the meet has started, the events in progress will finish.
+The assigned official will then assume their responsibility.
+If a registered IHSA official is not available, only lower levels can participate, per IHSA by-laws. - b.
+If only one official shows up, the teams involved must do one of the following: i.
 Use the official present, plus a coach or other official that is in attendance.
-This must be unanimously agreed upon by the coaches of all schools involved. b.
+This must be unanimously agreed upon by the coaches of all schools involved. ii.
 Use one official only.
-This must be unanimously agreed upon by the coaches of all schools involved. c.
+This must be unanimously agreed upon by the coaches of all schools involved. iii.
 Use one official plus two coaches. - ART.
-7. . .
+5...
 Meet officials or meet personnel shall not use any form of alcohol, tobacco product, e-cigarette, vaporizer or similar items beginning with arrival at the competition site until departure following the completion of the meet. - ART.
-8...Meet officials shall not use cell phones or other electronic devices in the competitive area except those designated for meet administration. - ART.
-9...
+6...
+Meet officials shall not use cell phones or other electronic devices in the competitive area except those designated for meet administration. - ART.
+7...
 Electronic video devices shall not be used for any review or determination of a judge's decision.

-SECTION 2 DUTIES OF THE HEAD JUDGE
+SECTION II.2 DUTIES OF THE HEAD JUDGE

 ART.
-1 ...
+1 . . .
 Before the meet: